okta/okta-sdk-appauth-android/README.md

 ```

 ### Performing Authorized Requests
-In addition to the built in userInfo endpoint, you can use the OktaAuth interface to perform
+In addition to the built in userInfo endpoint, you can use the OktaAppAuth interface to perform
 your own authorized requests, whatever they might be.
 You can use this simple method to make
 your own requests and have the access token automatically added to the `Authorization` header with
 the standard OAuth 2.0 prefix of `Bearer `.
 The `performAuthorizedRequest` method will also handle